susanBuck/notes/13_UX/03_Personas.md

 ## Social Media

-With our smartphones attached to our hips and our constant content push to social media we're doing a lot of persona creation for them.
-Another exercise you could do is reverse engineer a persona from an existing social media account to find where your users are what do they frequent in realtime.
+With our smartphones attached to our hips and our constant content push to social media we&rsquo;re doing a lot of persona creation for them.
+Another exercise you could do is reverse engineer a persona from an existing social media account to find where your users are and what they frequent in realtime.

 [Tommy Walker Online Marketing Strategist](http://tommy.ismy.name/brand-persona/#.VPeTD7DF-5K)